Director

 Rachel Horton graduated from the University of Washington where she earned her B.S. in psychology.
 As a research coordinator Rachel assists in helping collect data and overseeing the projects going on in lab.
 In her free time, Rachel likes spending time with her family and going on camping trips.

 Grey graduated from Princeton University where they received their B.S. in psychology and a minor in creative writing.
-As a lab manager they assist with the management of undergrads, study operations, and data collection as well as other lab tasks.
-In their free time Grey enjoys live music, writing, yoga, and cooking.
+As a lab manager they help with participant recruitment, data collection, lab organization, and the management of undergraduate research assistants as well as other lab tasks.
+In their free time Grey enjoys live music, writing, hiking with friends, and cooking.

 Thesis Students